legoraft/legoraft.github.io/_drafts/arch-install-backups.md

 ## Next steps

 Next, you'll probably want to install some GUI to make the black terminal go away.
-I want to preface this with the following: A lot of pieces of a Linux install are choices and opinions.
+I want to preface this with the following: A lot of parts of a Linux install are choices and opinions.
 I've already pushed some user choices by running Arch, using the normal kernel and using snapper for back-ups.
 Linux has almost infinite choices for your system and for the graphical interface it also has a lot of choice.

 I'd want you to figure out whatever GUI suits you.
 That's why I'll lay a few out for you, and you can take a look at them.
 You can install each GUI with `pacman -S <package>` and remove it if you don't like it with `pacman -Rns <package>`.
 So let's go on to the list: